deloresmincarelli/Portfolio/README.md

 ## [Decision Making Under Uncertainty](https://github.com/deloresmincarelli/BusinessAnalyticsProjects/blob/master/DecisionUncertainty_Portfolio.pdf)
 MS Business Analytics, University of Cincinnati
-<br> We have all faced decisions when the information we have is uncertain or incomplete.
-However, decision - analysis techniques and simulation can help quantify what-ifs, worst-case, best-case scenarios.
-Motivated by an active hurricane season in 2020, I explore options for evacuating a hospital when under threat of a hurricane.
+<br> We have all had to make decisions when the information we have is uncertain or incomplete.
+Decision - analysis techniques and simulation can help quantify what-ifs, worst-case, and best-case scenarios.
+Motivated by an active hurricane season in 2020, I explore a framework to aide in a hospital evacuation decision.
+This model includes random variables, a decision tree to quantify the cost of the decision, and simulation to explore the cost distribution.
 <br> Tools:  R, Palisade suite of software for decision tree, simulation

 ![](https://github.com/deloresmincarelli/Portfolio/blob/main/images/HurricaneDecision.jpg)

 ## [Crime in Louisville 2022: Analysis & Clustering](https://htmlpreview.github.io/?https://github.com/deloresmincarelli/Portfolio/blob/main/crimeLouisville.html)
-I moved to Louisville in 2022 and decided to put my datascience skills to use by exploring public data.
-A few high profile crime incidents propelled me to explore crime in the place I now call home.
+I moved to Louisville in 2022 and decided to put my datascience skills to use by exploring public data on crime in my new home town.
+<br> Tools: R
+<br> Technique: Kmeans clustering
 ![](https://github.com/deloresmincarelli/Portfolio/blob/main/images/CrimeCluster.jpg)